Thumbnail Design

 Thumbnails: What are they and why are they important?

 In a digital space where video content is a key aspect of the user experience, a thumbnail serves as a visual indicator of the theme of the various content you have on your platform.
-Thumbnails offer an introduction to what your audience can expect, enhances their understanding and sets the stage for the content to follow.
-A well designed thumbnail is essential for enriching user experience and showcasing your brand's unique identity.
+Thumbnails offer an introduction to what your audience can expect, enhance their understanding and set the stage for the content to follow.
+A well-designed thumbnail is essential for enriching user experience and showcasing your brand's unique identity.

 In your application, when you upload your content into your Knowledge bank of the Knowledge Graph workflow, the content item will be unpublished.